Sooshiance/Royal_Shop/README.md

 As you may an expert in Python, you should be familiar with `getsizeof` function.
 This function will calculate how many bytes taken by your objects(Object class, Functions, Lists & etc.).
 So Imagine that I was use normal class object(self keyword) for our design pattern and queries, You will reserve at least 3 objects at a time and each object will use 56 bytes from memory `56*3==168bytes`
 for every request, WOOOW what waste of memory.
-If you have a plan for a large scale applications, you really need to consider these little but important things.
+Take care of this.

 ## Frontend